owjd03/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+ClientCore shows an error message.

       Use case resumes at step 2.

-**Use case: Find a person**
+**Use case: U2.
+Find a client**

+**Precondition: FA is logged into the app**

 **MSS**

-1. User requests to list persons
+1. FA requests to list clients
-2. AddressBook shows a list of persons
+2. ClientCore shows a list of clients
-3. User requests to find a list of persons containing the keyword.
+3. FA requests to find a list of clients containing the input keyword.
-4. AddressBook finds and shows a new list of matching persons.
+4. ClientCore finds and shows a new list of clients with matching names.

     Use case ends.